We balance the desire for business success with the needs of the wider communities in which we are active and upon which we have an impact.

 We balance the desire for business success with the needs of the wider communities in which we are active and upon which we have an impact.
 We care about our staff, their health and welfare and want to have a positive impact on their lives and help them to be great citizens in our communities.
 In turn, this creates loyalty and commitment and helps to blend our corporate and personal values.

-Very often the suppliers we use and the clients we have engage with us because of our values.
+Very often, our suppliers and clients engage with us because of our values.
 The combination of our engaged staff, clients and suppliers makes for a powerful force for Doing Good together.

 How we do it

 As good citizens our staff do good things for a range of different causes.
-This may be as school governors, sports coaches for children, public service roles, charity trustees and volunteers and many other things.
+This may be as school governors, sports coaches for children, public service roles, charity trustees and volunteers to name but a few.

-In addition we have corporate causes that we seek to leverage our combined resources to support.
-We have two current preferred causes: The Soma Leo Foundation and Community Foundations.
+In addition, we support corporate causes through our combined resources.
+We currently have two preferred causes: The Soma Leo Foundation and Community Foundations.

 The Soma Leo Foundation

-The Soma Leo Foundation is a small charity established by the Pound Gates Group of Companies, to establish a school The Soma Leo Academy in western Kenya, and invest in further phases of development, meet its ongoing running costs, whilst supporting other nearby schools.
+The Soma Leo Foundation is a small charity established by the Pound Gates Group of Companies, to establish a school The Soma Leo Academyin western Kenya, and invest in further phases of development, meet its ongoing running costs, whilst supporting other nearby schools.
 You can find out more about the charity here, or visit its dedicated website.
-If you're interested in helping your office to get fit in January, you can't miss taking part in our forthcoming challenge: The Soma Leo Foundation Row-a-Fun.
+If you're interested in an exciting workplace challenge, that will help you and your colleagues to get fit, have fun and raise funds for the charity, you won't want to miss taking part in our forthcoming (May 2019) challenge: The Soma Leo Foundation Row-a-Fun.
 Find out more about the challenge and how you can get involved here.

 Our staff, based around the UK, have the opportunity to support a community foundation that is local to them.
 Community foundations are vehicles for charitable giving, and work with individuals, families and companies to design bespoke grant-making strategies.
 These target specific issues or focus on geographical areas.
 There are 48 accredited community foundations in the UK.